 Bonus: Preview Multiple LUTs Simultaneously

 The Split Screen mode has been overhauled in DaVinci Resolve 17 to include the live preview of multiple LUTs simultaneously.
 Check out how to make a multi-screen split like this:

 - Open the LUT browser.

 - Select multiple LUTs you would like to preview.
-4, 9, 12 work best in this mode.
-Select multiple LUTs by drag-selecting with the mouse, or hold down Shift on the keyboard to select a range of items.
+4, 9 and 12 work best in this mode.
+Select multiple LUTs by drag-selecting with the mouse or holding down Shift on the keyboard to select a range of items.

 - Activate Split Screen mode, which is in the top left corner of the timeline viewer, next to Image Wipe and Highlight.
 Once on, change the selection to Selected LUTs.